-- 11. Select Start Server Service for the server where EXPRESSCLUSTER Server is reinstalled from Cluster WebUI. - 12.
+- 11. Reboot the OS on the server where the EXPRESSCLUSTER Server is reinstalled. - 12.
 When Off is selected in Auto Return in Cluster Properties, click the server where the EXPRESS-CLUSTER Server is reinstalled by using the Cluster WebUI and select Recover. - 13.
 If necessary, move the group.